Currently, there are 2 mechanisms to associate captions with your media file (check here what media file types Windows Media Player supports):

-With the first 2 methods described above, please note that captions must be enabled by the end user in the Windows Media Player:
+With the first method described above, please note that captions must be enabled by the end user in the Windows Media Player:

 - Make sure Windows Media Player is running in its own window, and not in the IE Media bar.
 To force Windows Media Player to use a new window, right-click the link and select Open in new window.